Turning Agents into enterprise workflows.

 AI + Risk Products.

-This is how I approach cybersecurity platform work: from domain understanding to AI product behavior, delivery, and measurable learning.
+My approach to cybersecurity work: from domain and customer understanding to product feature.

 In cybersecurity, clarity is a product feature.
 I translate observations into opportunity areas: why a rating changed, what matters most, what should be fixed first, how risk is distributed, and what evidence supports the recommendation.